-Alabama Agricultural and Mechanical University Graduate Catalog is the primary general information publication for the University.
+Alabama Agricultural and Mechanical University's Graduate Catalog is the primary general information publication for the University.
 It is intended to provide information for students and other persons interested in academic programs and organizations of Alabama Agricultural and Mechanical University.
-The information and educational requirements represent a flexible program that may be altered where such alterations are thought to be in the mutual interest of the university and its students.

-The provisions of the catalog do not constitute a contract which may be accepted by students through registration and enrollment in the university.
+The provisions of the catalog do not constitute a contract.
 The University reserves the right to add or drop programs and courses, to institute new requirements when such changes are desirable and to change the calendar that has been published.
 Unless otherwise indicated, such changes will be applicable to all students enrolled at the time the change is adopted as well as to all students who re-enroll after a period of absence.
 Every effort will be made to minimize the inconvenience such changes might create for students.